Video Interviewing Helps Large Organizations Find Great Employees

 Due to the mass number of people applying to open positions, large corporations need to be more careful about who they screen out.
 The amount of people you’re reviewing makes it easy for a recruiter to accidentally push an unqualified candidate ahead while eliminating someone else who would be perfect for the job.

 Some of these companies also have stricter policies in place, which can significantly lengthen the recruitment process.
 Michael Klazema, a blogger with CareerMetis.com hit this point on the head with one of his posts. “… Because of the steep competition for [Fortune 500] jobs, the interview processes are often longer and more in-depth than you would expect from smaller businesses,” he wrote.
-“Your interview process could take anywhere from a few weeks to a few months (depending on the company and the job) and will likely involve several phone or video interviews followed by in-person interviews, skills testing, or employee job shadowing.”
+“Your interview process could take anywhere from a few weeks to a few months (depending on the company and the job) and will likely involve several phone or online interviews followed by in-person interviews, skills testing, or employee job shadowing.”

 A long interview process can cause a multitude of problems for recruiters, number one is the poor candidate experience which comes with it.
 A negative experience can mean you’ll miss out on some candidates because they accepted another job elsewhere or because they got frustrated with the wait and decided to drop out of the race.

-Usually, a long process isn’t because the recruiter wants it to take forever complete, it’s because they need to ensure the quality of their candidates are top-notch.
+Usually, a long process isn’t because the recruiter wants it to take forever to complete, it’s because they need to ensure the quality of their candidates are top-notch.
 There aren’t many options for recruiters which promise a fast recruitment process without sacrificing quality, but video interviewing software can do that.

 Video interviewing software is proven to speed up the recruitment process while maintaining a high level of candidate quality.
 In fact, Samantha McLaren wrote an article about how a variety of major companies reduced its time to hire, one of which did so using video interviewing software.